LearnOnDemandSystems/docs/tms/targets/class-create-edit.md

-# Targeted Help for Creating a Class
+# Targeted Help for Creating/Editing a Class

-There are several options possible when creating a class.
+There are several options possible when creating or editing a class.
 The following articles will help you with some of the most common items:

 - [How do I create a class?](../tms-administrators/classes/schedule/create-class.md)
 - [How do I schedule a class with multiple instructors?](../tms-administrators/classes/instructors/schedule-class-with-multiple-instructors.md)